Right now, we are in stressful times. This increased stress can manifest itself in your body physically in the form of a stress rash.

 Breathing techniques are something that can be done as a technique on its own or in combination with both meditation and other tasks such as yoga.
 This is a really good tool as the effects from it are pretty remarkable and you see results fairly quickly.
 There are several breathing techniques you could use to reduce the stress levels in your body such as square breathing, mindful breathing, 4-7-8 breathing, diaphragmatic breathing, or pranayama breathing, a technique often used in combination with yoga.

 Yoga is a combination of several techniques, incorporating elements from meditation, mindfulness, breathing, all of which are done alongside poses and physical movements.
 Besides lowering your stress levels and minimizing the risk of you suffering from stress rash, you also stand to gain other benefits as improved overall health, fitness, and flexibility.
-Another benefit is that you will be more in tune with both your body and mind and the connection between the two.
+A further benefit is that you will be more in tune with both your body and mind and the connection between the two.

 How can you tell if it is a stress rash?

-How to get rid of stress rash?
+How to get rid of stress rashes?

 Is stress rash a common thing?